-Millions of people worldwide will honor Earth Day on Thursday, April 22.
+In 2022, millions of people worldwide are honoring Earth Day on Friday, April 22.
 This holiday was created in 1970 to raise awareness about environmental issues and to channel people’s energy into taking action for the earth.
 Its roots go back to Wisconsin and a concerned junior senator intent on sounding an alarm for a troubled environment.

 Earth Day Reflects a Time of Change